marcelala/the-herbivorous-grill/README.md

 ## Overview

 Welcome to The Herbivorous Grill, an assignment from Novare Potencial Academy.
 The goal of this project was to fetch data from a a No-SQL database, display items and allow for authorized users to edit the data.
-Additionally, Typescript was used pn this project.
+Additionally, Typescript was used on this project.
 Click [here](https://herbivorousgrill.web.app/)
 to visit.